mono/Embeddinator-4000/docs/error.md

 <h3><a name="EM0009"/>EM0009: The feature `X` is not currently implemented by the generator</h3>

 This is a known issue that we intend to fix in a future release of the generator.
 Contributions are welcome.

+<h3><a name="EM0010"/>EM0010: Can't merge the frameworks '{simulatorFramework}' and '{deviceFramework}' because the file '{file}' exists in both.</h3>

+The tool could not merge the frameworks mentioned in the error message, because there's a common file between them.

+This might indicate a bug in the Embeddinator-4000; please file a bug report at [https://github.com/mono/Embeddinator-4000/issues](https://github.com/mono/Embeddinator-4000/issues) with a test case.

+<h3><a name="EM0011"/>EM0011: The assembly `X` does not exist.</h3>

+The tool could not find the assembly `X` specified in the arguments.

+<h3><a name="EM0012"/>EM0012: The assembly name `X` is not unique</h3>

+More than one assembly supplied have the same, internal name and it would not be possible to distinguish between them at runtime.

+The most likely cause is that an assembly is specified more than once on the command-line arguments.
+However a renamed assembly still keeps it's original name and multiple copies cannot coexists.

+<h3><a name="EM0013"/>EM0013: Can't find the assembly 'X', referenced by 'Y'.</h3>

+The tool could not find the assembly 'X', referenced by the assembly 'Y'.
+Please make sure all referenced assemblies are in the same directory as the assembly to be bound.

 <h3><a name="EM0099"/>EM0099: Internal error *.
 Please file a bug report with a test case (https://github.com/mono/Embeddinator-4000/issues).</h3>